Parrot fever

 - Inhaling airborne particles contaminated with the bacterium.

-- Close contact with an infected bird's feathers, droppings, or with eye and nasal secretions.
+- Close contact with an infected bird's feathers, droppings or other secretions

 - Contact with contaminated surfaces, cages, or equipment.

-- occasionally nervous signs, or even sudden death
+- Neurological signs: Occasional nervous signs or sudden death

 Management and treatment

-If you suspect psittacosis in your birds, it is essential to seek veterinary care promptly.
-A veterinarian will diagnose the disease and provide advice on management and treatment.
-Here are some steps your veterinarian may recommend:
+If you suspect psittacosis in your birds, it is essential to seek veterinary care promptly and to confirm whether or not psittacosis is present.
+Here are some steps your veterinarian may recommend once psittacosis has been confirmed:

 - Isolation of infected birds: Separate the infected bird(s) from healthy ones to prevent further spread.